org-tigris-jsapar/jsapar/docs/Introduction.md

 ## Line types
 Within the schema, you specify a number of line types.
-When parsing, the type of the line is either denoted by it's position within the input or by a number of conditional cells.
+When parsing, the type of the line is either denoted by it's position within the input (governed by the `occurs` attribute) or by a number of conditional cells.
 For one type of line you can for instance specify that the first cell has a specific constant value.
-When composing, the line type is determined when you create the Line objects.
+When composing, the line type is assigned when you create the Line objects.
 When converting from one format to another, the line type names of the input and the output schema needs to match.

 # Parsing